wmyers/wmyers.github.io/_posts/2014-12-20-Setting-environment-variables-in-node-with-the-angular-fullstack-generator.md

 So in conclusion we can see Grunt (using the grunt-env task) setting different environment variables, specifically `process.env.NODE_ENV`, and also setting any local config environment variables.
 Then the node/express app uses `process.env.NODE_ENV ` to load in other statically defined environment variables from files in the `.server/config` folder, and mix them into the `./config/environment` module.

-This is a flexible if slightly convoluted way of doing things - but it works.
+This is a flexible if slightly complicated way of doing things - but it works.

 For an alternative way of defining environment variables (without a localConfig option) which uses the [grunt-replace](https://github.com/outaTiME/grunt-replace) plugin, see [this blog post](http://newtriks.com/2013/11/29/environment-specific-configuration-in-angularjs-using-grunt/).